 - Bulk CSV download and API access require different purchases.

-Quandl is a premier source for financial, economic, and alternative datasets, serving investment professionals.
-Quandl’s platform is used by over 400,000 people, including analysts from the world’s top hedge funds, asset managers and investment banks.
+Nasdaq Data Link is a premier source for financial, economic, and [alternative datasets/alternative-data), serving investment professionals.
+Quandl’s platform is used by over 400,000 people, including analysts from the world’s top hedge funds, asset managers, and investment banks.

 - Owned by Nasdaq and has a long history of success.